fsoyer/auditOracleHTML/README.md

 * 09/2018 ajout des informations sur la Flash recovery area
 * 2019-2020 some display and format improvements here and there.
 * 10/2020 v3.4 script modification to be launched by a normal user instead of SYSTEM
-* 11/2020 put tablespace name and table name in sqlplus variables for audit history table and tablespace
+* 11/2020 put tablespace name and table name in substitution variables for audit history table and tablespace
-* 12/2020 add min/max/avg cpu usage
+* 12/2020 added min/max/avg cpu usage
-  replace "&" as define character for whole script by "~", as "&" is used for HTML formatting some code cleaning add the ability to change the audit table name and its tablespace variable values on command line
+  replaced "&" as define character for whole script by "~", as "&" is used for HTML formatting some code cleaning added the ability to change the audit table name and its tablespace variable values on command line added some "title" info icons on calculated ratio columns display system environment variables